-Aluminium nitride (AlN): because of its typical properties such as good electrical insulation but high thermal conductivity, it is used in many electronic applications such as in electrical circuits operating at a high frequency.
+Aluminum nitride (AlN): because of its typical properties such as good electrical insulation but high thermal conductivity, it is used in many electronic applications such as in electrical circuits operating at a high frequency.
 It is also suitable for integrated circuits.
 Other electronic ceramics include – barium titanate (BaTiO3) and Cordierite (2MgO-2Al2O3-5SiO2).

 Lead zirconium titanate (PZT): it is the most widely used piezoelectric material, and is used as gas igniters, ultrasound imaging, in underwater detectors.

-Silica (SiO2): is an essential ingredient in many engineering ceramics, thus is the most widely used ceramic material.
-Silica-based materials are used in thermal insulation, abrasives, laboratory glassware, etc. it also found application in communications media as integral part of optical fibers.
+Silica (SiO2): is an essential ingredient in many engineering ceramics, and thus is the most widely used ceramic material.
+Silica-based materials are used in thermal insulation, abrasives, laboratory glassware, etc. it also found application in communications media as an integral part of optical fibers.
 Fine particles of silica are used in tires, paints, etc.

 Titanium boride (TiB2): it exhibits great toughness properties and hence found applications in armor production.
 It is also a good conductor of both electricity and heat.

 Uranium oxide (UO2): it is mainly used as nuclear reactor fuel.
-It has exceptional dimensional stability because its crystal structure can accommodate the products of fission process.
+It has exceptional dimensional stability because its crystal structure can accommodate the products of the fission process.

 Zirconia (ZrO2): it is also used in producing many other ceramic materials.
-It is also used in making oxygen gas sensors, as additive in many electronic ceramics.
-Its single crystals are part of jewelry.
+It is also used in making oxygen gas sensors, as an additive in many electronic ceramics.
+Its single crystals are part of the jewelry.